History of Old Dominion University in Timeline

 October 2011: University Rankings in Port Research Announced

-May 17, 2012: Old Dominion announces move to C-USA
+May 17, 2012: Old Dominion Announces Move to C-USA

-On May 17, 2012, Old Dominion announced it would move to C-USA on July 1, 2013.
+On May 17, 2012, Old Dominion University announced that it would move to Conference USA (C-USA) on July 1, 2013.

 2012: Opening of the Lumsden Trading Room and Research Lab

-July 1, 2013: Old Dominion moves to C-USA
+July 1, 2013: ODU Moves to C-USA

-2014: College of Business Renamed
+2014: Renaming of College of Business

 2016: Opening of the New Education Building and Broderick Dining Commons